-CDC changes criteria for areas with high levels of covid, easing mask recommendations for most Americans
+CDC changes approach to covid: Most Americans can go without masks

 The new federal guidelines are intended to support state and local officials in their decision-making.

 Case counts and hospitalizations are declining, but they are still at elevated levels.
-Less than two-thirds of Americans are fully vaccinated, defined as two doses of Pfizer-BioNtech or Moderna or one dose of Johnson & Johnson.
+Less than two-thirds of Americans are fully vaccinated, defined as two doses of Pfizer-BioNTech or Moderna or one dose of Johnson & Johnson.
 Only about half of Americans have received a booster dose, which provides the highest level of protection against infection, hospitalization and death.

 The federal government’s messaging about masks has been among the most bungled since the pandemic began two years ago.
 The Trump White House delayed initial guidance on wearing masks in April 2020 because some political advisers were worried that widespread mask use might cause panic.
 Then the CDC reversed itself one year later to say fully vaccinated Americans recommend nearly universal masking.